open-sesame-escape/open-sesame-escape.github.io/content/rooms/virus/index.md

 box revealing some of Dr. Beaker's lab notes containing the formula (and multiple other items used later).

 **Suggested Puzzle:** Dr. Beaker's email contains a [hidden message] with a code to the box containing her formula.
 The previously shown message fits will with the [number words] puzzle.
-[This online document](email-help-easier.html) can be a target for this puzzle.
-For a more challenging puzzle (with less obvious numbers), [this document can be used](email-help-harder.html).
+[This online document](https://www.open-sesame.xyz/virus/help-email) can be a target for this puzzle.

 Once open, the box contains lab notes describing a formula Dr. Beaker has been working on such as this.